 Roughly, you would need to run at least seven London Marathons to burn off that many calories in a year, although this does depend on things like your age, weight and gender.
 (This calculation is based on a 165 lb runner who burns off 2,822 calories running a marathon.)

-Our pilot tweak your week email support campaign offers different tool, links to recipes and much more, it might help you prevent lapses and reduce food cravings.
+Our pilot tweak your week email support campaign offers different tools, links to recipes and much more.
+It might help you prevent lapses and reduce food cravings.

 How to beat food cravings

 We spend our life sharing food treats to celebrate special times, like birthdays, weddings and family gatherings.
 These happy events are worth sharing and enjoying, but there are also times when we just fancy something nice, and it’s good to notice why we have these cravings.

 So let’s look at the times when we just fancy something nice, and how we can practice responding differently.

 A good way to deal with a food craving is by using “the 20-minute rule”, which means looking or thinking of the food you fancy and saying to yourself: “I will wait 20 minutes and if I still want it then I can have it.”
 Set the clock if it helps.

 Setting the pause button by asking yourself if you’re really hungry, or just craving something may help you in that moment.
 Following this simple rule may prevent many unplanned eating moments, over the months and years – and that’s a lot of calories.